 I will prove you wrong.
 I will not settle for anything less than what I deserve.
 I deserve to feel well, listened to and taken seriously.
-Your lack of empathy and inappropriate behaviour towards me and my plight will spur me on to make progress myself.
+Your lack of empathy towards me and my health struggles will spur me on to make progress myself.
 It will encourage me to become my own thyroid advocate and it will empower me to embrace the control I do actually have over my health.

-Sometimes all of these negative posts about doctors can make it seem as if we don’t like any medical professionals, but truth is, with this health condition, we tend to experience more toads than princes with each medical appointment, and we’re far more likely to take a form of action on the negative experiences over the good ones.
+Sometimes all of these negative posts about doctors can make it seem as if we don’t like any medical professionals, but truth is, with this health condition, we tend to experience more unhelpful doctors than openminded ones with each medical appointment, and we’re far more likely to take a form of action on the negative experiences over the good ones.

 I am very thankful for the doctors and medical professionals I have in my support circle nowadays, but it has taken years to find them.